 Changes to Retirement Eligibility

-The second option is to add a “Public Safety” Department for EMS personnel, jailors and emergency telecommunicators for the purposes of an age 55 retirement.
+The second option is to add a “Public Safety” Department for EMS personnel, jailors and emergency telecommunicator first responders for the purposes of an age 55 retirement.

 Change to Employee Contributions

-Your employer will choose the amount you will contribute to LAGERS.
+Your employer will choose the employee contribution amount as either 0%, 2%, 4%, or 6%.
 Changes to the amount of your contributions will be applied from the date of the change forward.
 If your employer has not required any contributions from employees for at least two years, it can retroactively refund all current active member’s previous contributions through the Non-Contributory Refund.